timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

 This is a layered time-reference system for ADHD/time blindness.
 Different parts are meant for different energy levels.
 You do not need to use all systems at once.

+It a visaul way to see time in printable.

+It makes so that way

 ( read this)
 (also if you see a time thing with 9 systme in one there is reason for that.
 The reason is that in school you wont have time to look at 3 seprate page to look through it to see the time this way it is only 1 page on paper )